 4. Inspect Your Siding and Exterior Finish

 Those with stucco or wood-finish homes should take a look at the paint and finish on your house.
-Is the paint peeling or are there any signs of mildew, pests, or water damage?
+Is the paint peeling, or are there signs of mildew, pests, or water damage?
 Not only do these exterior finish problems detract from the value and curb appeal of your home, but they can indicate much larger (and more expensive) issues on the horizon.

 5. Don’t Ignore Your Front Door

 Finally, the fifth tip for exterior home maintenance is to take a look at your front door.
 Does your door leak air?
 Do you have to keep a rug snuggled up to the door (or, worse, a beanbag snake) to block the drafts?
 Have you ever had snow or frost sneak into the INSIDE of your front door?

 A new door keeps the cold air out and improves your home’s look, safety, and security.
 It may seem like a minor home update, but your front door significantly impacts your house.
 Unfortunately, many homeowners try to DIY their front door updates.
 This project can lead to leaks and even security issues if the door isn’t correctly installed.

 Leave the front door update to the professionals!
 A new front door is an affordable way to change your home’s exterior and increase your safety and comfort.
 We have many great safety features, like our multi-point locking system, to keep you extra secure.
 If you have a drafty front door, don’t wait another year or suffer through another winter when cooler weather comes.
 Call us today to discuss your options.